cybertraining-dsc/hid-example/project/index.md

 ```
 # This is My Headline

-I do ignore proper markdown while not using empty lines between context changes
+We do not ignore proper markdown while using empty lines between context changes

-1. This is because I ignore all best practices to cause issues.
+1. This is because we encourage best practices to cause issues.
 ```

+## 2.1.
+GitHub Actions

+When going to GitHub Actions you will see a report is autmatically generated with some help on improving your markdown.
+We will not review any document that does not pass this check.

+## 2.2.
+PAst Copy from Word or other Editors is a Disaster!

+We recommend that you sue a proper that is integrated with GitHub or you use the commandline tools.
+We may include comments into your document that you will have to fix, If you juys past copy you will

+1. Not learn how to use GitHub properly and we deduct points
+2. Overwrite our coments that you than may miss and may result in point deductions as you have not addressed them.

+## 2.3.
+Report or Project

+You have two choices for the final project.

+1. Project, That is a final report that includes code.
+2. Report, that is a final project without code.

+YOu will be including the type of the project as a prefix to your title, as well as in the Type tag at the beginning of your project.

 ## 3. Using Images